While it would be easy to overcomplicate this topic, it boils down to some key points and a basic understanding of the financial institution’s world.

 How much do I have to share with the financial institution?

 It depends on the arrangements you make with the financial institution.
-A good rule of thumb in this space as an independent advisor, not a financial institution employee, would be for the financial institution to receive 20 percent of the GDC for giving the advisors the opportunity to work with their clients/members.
+A good rule of thumb in this space as an independent financial professional, not a financial institution employee, would be for the financial institution to receive 20 percent of the GDC for giving the financial professional the opportunity to work with their clients/members.

 Offensive Positioning in the Market: If the financial institution doesn’t have a program and neither does their competition, adding an investment program might be a good way to differentiate their offering.
 The proverbial one-stop-shop.

-Defensive Positioning in the Market: One Securities America advisor, who has started working with a bank in Texas, started the conversation with the banker at church.
+Defensive Positioning in the Market: One Securities America financial professional, who has started working with a bank in Texas, started the conversation with the banker at church.
 He asked the banker if he ever thought about adding a program.
 The response was, “Yes, I have.
-I’m tired of seeing checks go out the door for $50,000 to the advisor across the street.
+I’m tired of seeing checks go out the door for $50,000 to the financial professional across the street.
 I have to find a way to stop the flow of money out the front door.”